 Public/Private Ventures—a national nonprofit organization whose mission is to improve the effectiveness of social policies, programs and community initiatives, especially as they affect youth and young adults—has carried out a thorough evaluation of the Big Brothers Big Sisters School-Based Mentoring program.

 Higher aspirations, greater confidence, better relationships

 Do you remember someone who encouraged you to believe in yourself, who encouraged you to work hard in school and in life?
-Big Brothers Big Sisters of Mid-Maine, with the help of donors, volunteers, partners, advocates and supporters, encourages the next generation of children.
-Our programs encourage children to set higher goals for high schools and college, improve their confidence in themselves, and help them have better, stronger relationships with their families.
-Learn more.
+Big Brothers Big Sisters of Mid-Maine, with the help of donors, volunteers, partners, advocates and supporters, helps youth realize their greatest potential.
+Our programs encourage children to set higher goals for learning, improve their confidence in themselves, and help them have better, stronger relationships with their families, teachers and friends.

 How do we know?

 At the heart of all that Big Brothers Big Sisters of Mid-Maine does is our steadfast commitment to measuring and refining our programs to ensure we are making the most effective and longest lasting impact possible.
 We hold ourselves accountable to the donors, partners, advocates, and families that make our work possible.
 We hold ourselves accountable to the hundreds of volunteers that are making a difference in the lives of children each and every day.
 And we hold ourselves accountable to a generation of children ready to be impacted by our programs.